ArthurZey/arthurzey.github.io/_posts/2023-08-17-long-covid-funk.md

 ## 2023-10-31 Update

 My appointment with my doctor didn't happen on August 25.
-I attempted to secure a lab order in advance of the appointment so that we could discuss the results when we met, but between mistakes on the order and pulling teeth with Cigna to get clarity on coverage (including which ICD-10 and CPT codes needed to be used to qualify as being part of my annual physical) and cost estimates, I didn't finally get my labs done until over a month later, on September 27.
+I attempted to secure a lab order in advance of the appointment so that we could discuss the results when we met (rather than having to have two appointments), but between mistakes on the order and pulling teeth with Cigna to get clarity on coverage (including which ICD-10 and CPT codes needed to be used to qualify as being part of my annual physical) and cost estimates, I didn't finally get my labs done until over a month later, on September 27.
 Then my results were delayed, and so my appointment with my doctor didn't happen until October 11.

 Well, some good news from the labs, but nothing diagnostically relevant, other than ruling out a few things:
 * thyroid hormone levels were normal (so not hyperthyroidism again)